devangm2000/Docker-Bank-Note-Authentication/README.md

 5. docker build -t mlmodel:1.0 .
 6. docker run --p 5000:5000 --name task1 mlmodel:1.0
 7. go to 127.0.0.1/5000 in your browser to see the running containerised application
+8. docker stop task1   (to stop the container)
+9. docker restart task1   (to restart)